Design and Build Quality

 A. Hardware Specifications

-The HTC 7 Mozart is powered by a 1 GHz Qualcomm Snapdragon S1 processor (QSD8250) paired with 576 MB of RAM.
-While these specs may seem modest by today’s standards, they were quite adequate for the Windows Phone 7 operating system, which was optimized for smooth performance even on less powerful hardware.
+The HTC 7 Mozart is driven by a 1 GHz Qualcomm Snapdragon S1 processor (QSD8250), and it’s matched with 576 MB of RAM.
+On paper it might look modest now, but at the time the Windows Phone 7 operating system was tuned for smooth operation even if the hardware wasn’t super strong.

 B. Real-World Performance